tableau/webdataconnector/docs/docs/wdc_simulator.md

 -   [MadMoneyScraper](https://github.com/tableau/webdataconnector/blob/gh-pages/Examples/MadMoneyScraper.html)

-    This connnector demonstrates how to scrape data from a table in a web page and bring that data back through the WDC API.
+    This connector demonstrates how to scrape data from a table in a web page and bring that data back through the WDC API.

 -   [OAuthProxyExample](https://github.com/tableau/webdataconnector/blob/gh-pages/Examples/OAuthProxyExample/index.html)